yukaiw23/pointnet/README.md

 The ModelNet40 has been removed quarter, half and three quarters of it, with respect to offset world coordinate of points cloud.

-The model has been trained based on new dataset 'modelnet40_0228', and its test result are: Test Instance Accuracy = 90.3871%, Class accuracy = 88.1154%

 The testing demonstration is as below:

 <div align=center>